Basis of Presentation

 Concentrations of Credit Risk

-Financial instruments that potentially subject the Company to significant concentrations of credit risk consist primarily of cash equivalents, investments and accounts receivable.
+Financial instruments that potentially subject the Company to significant concentrations of credit risk consist primarily of cash equivalents and investments and accounts receivable.

-The Company invests its excess cash principally in U.S. government debt securities, investment-grade corporate debt securities and certificates of deposit.
+The Company invests its excess cash principally in United States government debt securities, investment grade corporate debt securities and certificates of deposit.
 The Company has established guidelines relative to diversification and maturities that maintain safety and liquidity.
 These guidelines are periodically reviewed and modified to take advantage of trends in yields and interest rates.
-The Company did not experience any significant losses on its cash equivalents, short-term investments or restricted investments for the periods ending September 30, 2014 and December 31, 2013.
+The Company has not experienced any significant losses on its cash equivalents, short-term investments or restricted investments for the periods ending September 30, 2012 and December 31, 2011.

-Accounts receivable from one customer was 57% of total accounts receivable at September 30, 2014.
-Accounts receivable from two customers was 75% of total accounts receivable at December 31, 2013.
+Accounts receivable from one customer was 60% and accounts receivable from two customers was 67% of total accounts receivable at September 30, 2012 and December 31, 2011, respectively.

-The Company currently obtains Captisol from a single supplier.
-If this supplier were not able to supply the requested amounts of Captisol and the Company's existing inventory was depleted, the Company would be unable to continue to derive revenues from the sale of Captisol until it obtained an alternative source, which might take a considerable length of time.
-The Company maintains inventory of Captisol, which has a five year shelf life, at three geographically spread storage locations in the United States and Europe.
-If a disaster were to strike any of these locations, it could lead to supply interruptions.
+The Company currently obtains Captisol from a sole-source supplier.
+If this supplier was not able to supply the requested amounts of Captisol, the Company would be unable to continue to derive revenues from the sale of Captisol until it obtained an alternative source, which might take a considerable length of time.

-Inventory is stated at the lower of cost or market value.
+Inventory is stated at the lower of cost or market.
 The Company determines cost using the first-in, first-out method.
 The Company analyzes its inventory levels periodically and writes down inventory to its net realizable value if it has become obsolete, has a cost basis in excess of its expected net realizable value or is in excess of expected requirements.
-There were no write downs related to obsolete inventory recorded for the three and nine months ended September 30, 2014 and 2013.

 Property and Equipment